Bastelschlumpf/SnorkTracker/docs/Housing.md

 And here the AutoDesk 123D Design model for 3D printing.

-You will find aso the .stl files in the housing folder.
+You will find also the .stl files in the housing folder.

    ![Prototype 3D Model](../images/Housing3D.png "Prototype 3D Model")